Friday, 21 December 2012

 I want to do that, but this morning I found myself shedding fresh tears of grief for another child who lost her battle to cancer.
 And I'm mad - because why should a child have to have this battle?
 We don't send our children to war, but for those given a cancer diagnosis, we expect them to step up and have the fight of their lives.
 For their lives...

 When I became a mum, life changed forever.
-Something happens and there is no going back to the thoughts, feelings and way we lived before children.
+Something happens and there is no going back to the thoughts, feelings and way I lived before children.
 When I became a mum of a daughter with cancer, the same happened.
 Life just changed forever.
 Maybe we shouldn't wish to walk a mile in someone else's shoes.
 But sometimes I don't want to walk another mile in my shoes either.

 In the last week, I have had my check up for my skin cancer and talked to my mum who is getting ready for round two of chemo.
 Jasmine is in between MRI's and other follow up appointments and I just wonder what on earth?
 Sometimes it seems like this wretched disease isn't going to rest until it takes one of us.
 It's taken another mum's daughter this week.
 And sadly she's not the only one as one of our Boston family friends start grieving a child in their circle of friends too.
 And how many more who we don't hear about and don't know?